michaelpatrickpurcell/prophecy/README.md

   Other scenes which, if resolved successfully, make it easier for the characters to accomplish the scene's objective.
   A scene is the _parent_ of its precursors.

+The players should use an oval drawn on the story board to represent each scene.
+The players should use lines drawn on the story board to represent relationships between scenes.
+The players should draw a line connecting the oval representing each scene to the ovals that represent its precursors.

 #### Sketching Scenes
 The players _sketch_ scenes when they [Write an Outline](#write-an-outline).
 To sketch a scene the players will establish the setting, define the objective, and assign the difficulty rating for the scene.

-The players should use an oval drawn on the story board to represent each scene.
-The oval that represents a scene should be labelled with that scene's objective and difficulty rating.
+When they sketch a scene, the players should draw an oval on the story board to represent the scene, and label the oval with the scene's objective and difficulty rating.
-The players should draw lines connecting the oval that represents each scene to the ovals that represent its precursors.
+If the scene is a precursor to another scene, the players should draw a line on the story board connecting ovals that represent the two scenes.

 #### Performing Scenes
 The players _perform_ Scenes when they [Tell the Story](#tell-the-story).